redbadger/crux/docs/src/part-2/effects.md

 });
 ```

-`Command::new` takes a closure, which receives the CommandContext and returns a future, which will become the Command's main task (it is not expected to return anything, it's `Output` is `()`.
+`Command::new` takes a closure, which receives the CommandContext and returns a future, which will become the Command's main task (it is not expected to return anything, its `Output` is `()`.
 The provided context can be used to start shell requests, streams, and send events back to the app.

 The Context can also be used to `spawn` more tasks in the command.